The USGS Water Science School

 In 2010, more surface water than groundwater was withdrawn for all uses except domestic, livestock, and mining.
 Thermoelectric power accounted for 51 percent of the total fresh surface-water withdrawals and irrigation accounted for 29 percent.
 The largest surface-water withdrawals in the Nation were in California, where irrigation accounted for 76 percent of total fresh surface-water withdrawals.
 Large quantities of fresh surface water were also withdrawn for thermoelectric power in Illinois, Texas, Michigan, and Alabama.
 Large saline surface-water withdrawals for thermoelectric power occurred in Florida, California, Maryland, and New York, which cumulatively accounted for 57 percent of the national total saline surface-water withdrawals.

 Of the total fresh groundwater withdrawals (76,000 Mgal/d), irrigation accounted for 65 percent, primarily in California, Arkansas, Texas, and Nebraska.
 Fresh groundwater irrigation withdrawals in these four States cumulatively accounted for 42 percent of the national total fresh groundwater withdrawals.
 Nearly all groundwater withdrawals (96 percent) were from freshwater, and irrigation used greater than three times more fresh groundwater than public supply, which was the next largest use of groundwater in the Nation.
 The largest withdrawals of saline groundwater occurred in Oklahoma and Texas.

 Total water withdrawals by category of use, 2010

 The pie charts below show the percentage of total (fresh and saline) water that was used in 2010 for various categories of water use, broken out by surface water and groundwater.
 For most categories, surface water is used more than groundwater, although this pattern varies geographically across the United States.
-Domestic (self-supplied) water use is almost exclusively groundwater, whereas the water used to produce electricity comes totally from surface water.
+Domestic (self-supplied) water use is almost exclusively groundwater, whereas the water used to produce electricity comes almost exclusively from surface water.

 Total water withdrawals, by State, 2010